Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 • Rhinovirus prefers to settle on the mucous membrane of the nasal passages, which leads to rhinitis;

-• The influenza virus infects the walls of the trachea, its development in the body is indicated by barking;
+• The influenza virus infects the walls of the trachea; its development in the body is indicated by barking;

-• adenovirus causes acute tonsillitis, nasopharyngitis, often complicated by purulent;
+• Adenovirus causes acute tonsillitis, nasopharyngitis, often complicated by purulent;

-Clinical picture of SARS
+Clinical picture of ARVI

-Consequences of a respiratory infection
+Consequences of respiratory infection

-Differences between SARS and the common cold
+Differences between ARVI and colds

-SARS I (acute respiratory disease or otherwise) most people consider different terms denoting one pathology.
+ARVI I (acute respiratory disease or otherwise) most people consider different terms denoting one pathology.
 This is somewhat wrong.
 The concept of acute respiratory infections includes a group of respiratory infections caused by different types pathogens - viruses, bacteria, protozoa, fungi.
 Whereas ARVI indicates a specific causative agent of the disease - a virus.

 Principles of treatment

-• Compliance with bed rest acute period;
+• Maintaining bed rest acute period;

 • Reception antihistamines.
 These drugs reduce swelling, so their use is justified if ARVI is manifested by symptoms of laryngitis and severe nasal congestion;